Shirley Shahan: Racing career

 It was while with the Chrysler factory team she followed her Hot Rod Championship win in 1966 with a final round finish at the AHRA Winter Nationals and earned a historic win, becoming the first woman to win a pro class at a national event, at the Winternationals, defeating Ken Heinemann.
 (The win put her on the cover of National Dragster.)
 She had been preceded by the likes of Roberta Leighton, Bunny Burkett, and the first woman to win at an NHRA national event, Carol Cox, who won in Stock in 1962.
-On 15 April 1966, she quit her day job to concentrate on Super Stock racing, continuing all summer, match racing all over the U.S., into Mexico, and as far away as Hawaii, winning more often than she lost; The H.L. switched the Impala from carburetors to fuel injection, as well as moving the rear axle forward, precursor to the technique used by Funny Cars.
+On 15 April 1966, she quit her day job to concentrate on Super Stock racing, continuing all summer, match racing all over the U.S., into Mexico, and as far away as Hawaii, winning more often than she lost.
+H.L. switched the Impala from carburetors to fuel injection, as well as moving the rear axle forward, precursor to the technique used by Funny Cars.

-She raced full-time until 1968.
+Shahan raced full-time until 1968.
 In that time, she also entered Mobil Economy Runs for Chrysler in that period, placing second, fourth, and (in 1968) first, even defeating Chrysler factory driver Scott Harvey.

-Shahan went to AMC in 1968, driving a Super Stock 390 cid AMX (which was also run sometimes in Pro Stock), while also serving as spokesman off-track.
+Shahan went to AMC in 1968, driving a Super Stock 390 cid AMX (which was also sometimes run in Pro Stock), while also serving as spokesman off-track.
 In addition, she was paid a salary and a given personal car.
 This also enabled her to remain closer to home.
 The AMX also returned her to a stick shift.

-She qualified #8 at the 1969 AHRA Winter Nationals, but was eliminated in the semi-final by #11 qualifier Ed Terry.
+Shahan qualified #8 at the 1969 AHRA Winter Nationals, but was eliminated in the semi-final by #11 qualifier Ed Terry.

-The AMX gave her a class win at the 1970 NHRA Winternationals, and allowed her to set low e.t. and top speed records for the class over the course of the season.
-While Shahan did qualify for the 1970 U.S. Nationals, she was disallowed due to a technical infraction.
+The AMX gave Shahan a class win at the 1970 NHRA Winternationals, and allowed her to set low e.t. and top speed records for the class over the course of the season.
+While Shahan did qualify for the U.S. Nationals, she was disallowed due to a technical infraction.

 Shahan qualified #22 for the 1971 Supernationals, being eliminated in round one by the 1971 Plymouth Barracuda of #6 qualifier (& ultimate event winner) Ronnie Sox.

-She reached the semi-final at the 1971 AHRA Gateway Nationals, being eliminated by the 1970 Dodge Charger of event winner Tom Haller.
+Shahan reached the semi-final at the 1971 AHRA Gateway Nationals, being eliminated by the 1970 Dodge Charger of event winner Tom Haller.